 From a small Canadian mining contractor to a multinational corporation with 6,000+ employees serving the global mining industry

-The Redpath Group started in 1962 as a small workshop in Noranda, Quebec, where 26-year-old Jim Redpath launched the J.S.
-Redpath Mining Contracting Company.
+The Redpath Group started in 1962 as a small workshop in Noranda, Quebec, where 26-year-old Jim Redpath launched J.S.
+Redpath Limited.
 Three years later, the sinking of Creighton # 9 shaft for INCO Ltd. near Sudbury, Ontario, secured Redpath a world record for the deepest single-lift shaft in North America and a rapidly growing reputation as a premier shaft sinker.

 By 1984, with the successful completion of Brunswick #12 shaft in Eastern Canada and the Dome #8 shaft in Northeastern Ontario, Redpath had markedly grown in reputation, size and capability.